 While testing and tuning proceeded at BBI in Southern California, LW in Japan finished the wide body kit and sent the parts across the ocean for assembly in the USA.
 As LW had reached out to BBI for input on the kit’s looks and functions, the natural result was to fit the first kits on BBI project cars, including the Liberty Walk Porsche.

 Looks are always in the eyes of subjective beholders, but the widened fenders match very compatibly with the 997’s classically simple lines and very differently from the fits on the more complex contours of the LW Lamborghinis and Ferraris.
 The 997 Turbo design may be the most cohesive Liberty Walk car yet.
 Wheels and tires look good in filling the widened bodywork without sacrificing any of the traction that a 700-horsepower street and track machine needs.
 BBI took an extra step here by installing a Motorsport GT3 RSR center-lock hub conversion.
 The wheels measure 18 by 10.5 inches in front and 18 by 13 in the rear.
 The Liberty Walk Porsche has proven performance at 197 miles per hour at the Texas Mile, and BBI says expect more to come.

 Get Yours Now

-CSF produces world leading Porsche radiators for many models.
-Check out CSF Cools Porsche now and get your wheels outfitted with the coolest racing radiators on the planet.
+CSF produces world-leading Porsche radiators for many models.
+Check out our Porsche cooling solutions now and get your wheels outfitted with the coolest racing radiators on the planet.
 Hungry for more?
 Speedhunters did a great article on the Liberty Walk Porsche, as well as running through the dyno tests with us.